-- 3 The employee shall be responsible for the preservation and cleaning of all uniforms - 4 All uniforms and equipment furnished by the City, with the exception of T-shirts, shall remain the property of the City and be returned or replaced if the employee terminates
+- 1. The City at no cost to the employee, shall replace any uniforms with the exception of the physical fitness uniforms that are destroyed, become unacceptable, or were damaged by circumstances involving the Firefighter's regular work while on duty. - 2.
+The uniforms described in paragraph A of this Article and Policy C-2 (Uniforms) shall be replaced by the City whenever the Fire Chief or his/her sworn designee determines that such replacement is necessary. - 3.
+The employee shall be responsible for the preservation and cleaning of all uniforms. - 4.
+All uniforms and equipment furnished by the City, with the exception of T-shirts, shall remain the property of the City and be returned or replaced if the employee terminates.

-D Uniform Policies and Advisory Committee
+D. Uniform Policies and Advisory Committee:

-- The present uniform and clothing policies, as delineated in this Article, shall remain in effect until the Fire Chief or his/her sworn designee and the Association mutually agrees on a new uniform system and on the date of implementation.
-On said implementation date, all safety clothing and uniforms required by the City to be worn by employees during working hours shall meet all applicable State and Federal regulations relating to said clothing and, with the exception of station uniforms, be of a high quality, fire resistant material - A uniform advisory committee composed of two (2) members appointed by the Association and two (2) representatives appointed by the Fire Chief, shall make recommendations on the uniforms to be worn, the method of said uniforms will be provided and obtained and further recommendations on safety clothing and uniforms may be required during the term of this MOU - E Reportable to PERS The City will report as special compensation, in accordance with Title 2, California Code of Regulations, Section 571(a)(5) to the California Public Employees' Retirement System (CalPERS), for each classification the average annual cost of uniforms provided by the City as well as the physical fitness uniform described in Subsection (B) For employees who are not actively employed for an entire payroll calendar year, a prorated cost of uniforms shall apply Upon request, the City will inform HBFA of the amounts reported as special compensation under this provision For "new members" as defined by the Public Employees' Pension Reform Act of 2013, the cost of uniforms will not be reported as compensation earnable to CalPERS
+- 1. The present uniform and clothing policies, as delineated in this Article, shall remain in effect.
+Either party may seek to meet and confer over a change to the policy during the term of this MOU.
+All safety clothing and uniforms required by the City to be worn by employees during working hours shall meet all applicable State and Federal regulations relating to said clothing and, with the exception of station uniforms, be of a high quality, fire resistant material. - 2.
+A uniform advisory committee composed of two (2) members appointed by the Association and two (2) representatives appointed by the Fire Chief, shall make recommendations on the uniforms to be worn, the method of said uniforms will be provided and obtained and further recommendations on safety clothing and uniforms may be required during the term of this MOU. - E. Reportable to PERS The City will report as special compensation, in accordance with Title 2, California Code of Regulations, Section 571(a)(5) to the California Public Employees' Retirement System (CalPERS), for each classification the average annual cost of uniforms provided by the City as well as the physical fitness uniform described in Subsection (B).
+For employees who are not actively employed for an entire payroll calendar year, a prorated cost of uniforms shall apply.
+Upon request, the City will inform HBFA of the amounts reported as special compensation under this provision.
+For "new members" as defined by the Public Employees' Pension Reform Act of 2013, the cost of uniforms will not be reported as compensation earnable to CalPERS.